aanis434/blog/README.md

-# About
+# Blog

-This Blog is a learning project.
+The blog is my learning project.
 I love to explore.
 To learn the Django framework, I developed this project.
-I enjoyed a lot doing this project and became a big fan of Django.
+Though it is my first project on Django, I  enjoyed a lot doing this project and become a big fan of Django.

 ## This project was developed with: